 The first Grade One class of Aurora Waldorf School

-These three, along with several local friends interested in the work of Rudolf Steiner (Linda Hoeg, Jacquie Doll, Judy Markle, Andy Bienkowski, Betsy Zeiner, Mike Ried, and Bruce McCausland), began meeting weekly to study the philosophy of this innovative way of teaching.
+These three, along with several local friends interested in the work of Rudolf Steiner (Linda Hoeg, Jacquie Doll, Judy Markle, Andy Bienkowski, Betsy Zeiner, and Mike Ried), began meeting weekly under the guidance of long-time Waldorf enthusiast Bruce McCausland, to study the philosophy of this innovative way of teaching.
 We traveled to several Waldorf schools to observe classes and hosted local conferences featuring expert Waldorf teachers from all over North America.
 We started playgroups with other young parents, including Mimi Middendorf, Lisa Carrow, Jennifer Morrison-Taylor, and Juliet Bice, to name a few.
 We spoke in churches, libraries, service clubs, peoples’ living rooms, even at St. John Vianney Seminary!
 We wrote press releases and discussed and produced so many brochures that our toddlers, overhearing the word constantly, invented a driveway game of crashing their tricycles and yelling “Brochures!”

 Hiring our first teachers was a gigantic hurdle; very few Waldorf teachers were being trained every year, and we were in...
 Buffalo… known worldwide as the Snow Capital of the Rust Belt.
 But a Kindergarten teacher from the Cape Cod area and a Grade One teacher from Australia answered our ads and, incredibly, moved to Western New York to help get us started.